 Descriptors are available for Range (subdivided: Morpho-syntactic range, later renamed General linguistic range; Vocabulary range); Control (subdivided: Grammatical accuracy and Vocabulary control), Phonological control and Orthographic control.
-The range/control distinction is a common one that reflects the complexity of the language used rather than just registering mistakes.
+The range/control distinction is a common one that reflects the need to take account of the complexity of the language used rather than just registering mistakes.
 Phonological control is presented as a grid with the categories Overall phonological control, Sound articulation and Prosodic features (stress and intonation)